-Consider The Tax Implications of an LLC Before You Create One
+The Tax Implications of Starting an LLC

 You've decided to open your business and now you're facing the daunting task of structuring it as a corporation.
 Many entrepreneurs opt to form limited liability companies or an LLC.